dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-12-bitcoins-are-not-mined-they-are-issued-over-time.md

 That's you.

 If you think that Bitcoin is useless, *any* energy that Bitcoin uses will seem like a waste.
-If you think that Bitcoin is useful, the question as to how much energy it should use is as unanswerable as how many Christmas lights or tumble dryers are enough.
+If you think that Bitcoin is [useful][energy], the question as to how much energy it should use is as unanswerable as how many Christmas lights or tumble dryers are enough.
 You can't answer such a question; only the distributed cognition of the market can answer that question.